PyFstat/PyFstat/README.md

 ### Using LALSuite built from source

-Instructions to use a custom local LALSuite installation can be found in [this wiki page](https://github.com/PyFstat/PyFstat/wiki/Using-LALSuite-built-from-source).
+Instructions to use a custom local LALSuite installation can be found in [here on the wiki](https://github.com/PyFstat/PyFstat/wiki/Using-LALSuite-built-from-source).

 ## Contributing to PyFstat